vmware-archive/kubeless/README.md

 ## Usage

 You can use the CLI to create a function.
-Functions have two possible types:
+Functions have three possible types:

-* http trigger (function will expose an HTTP endpoint)
+* http triggered (function will expose an HTTP endpoint)
-* pubsub trigger (function will consume event on a specific topic)
+* pubsub triggered (function will consume event on a specific topic)
+* schedule triggered (function will be called on a cron schedule)

 ### HTTP function